 1. Free live lesson

-On Thursday 7th February at 11am, the BBC hosted a live, interactive lesson to inspire pupils to come up with their own 500 Words story ideas.
-Tailored especially for schools, the programme included a downloadable lesson plan and accompanying resources for ages 5–7 and for ages 7+.
+On Thursday 16th January 2020 at 11am, the BBC will be hosted a live, interactive lesson to inspire pupils to come up with their own 500 Words story ideas.
+Tailored especially for schools, the programme includes a downloadable lesson plan and accompanying resources for ages 5–7 and for ages 7+.

 2. Free lesson plans and activity sheets